Sllambias/DIKU_utilities/README.md

 - Preprocessing pipelines
 - How images are loaded and stored (e.g. loading NIfTI images with SimpleITK and saving them with numpy transposes images)

-And very importantly once data or results based on the scripts are used anywhere: DO NOT CHANGE THEM.
-Instead, if you need to change MyScript.py create MyScriptV2.py.

 #### Preprocessing Reportables:
 Include the scripts used to process each dataset along with the order they are applied in.
 For a project using the nnUNet framework this could include the: